kullanici0606/plog/java/clq.md

 ```

 You are now confident that no `OutOfMemoryError`s will occur.
-You deployed the new version but suddenly throughput of the server dropped, you started to see a lot of packet drops.
+You deployed the new version but suddenly throughput of the server has dropped, you started to see a lot of packet drops.

 How?
 What is going on?
-You just added a simple size check to the code, everything else is same.
+You just added a simple size check to the code, everything else is the same.
-You quickly rolled back to old version and started to some benchmarks using [JMH](https://github.com/openjdk/jmh):
+You quickly rolled back to old version and started to do some benchmarks using [JMH](https://github.com/openjdk/jmh):

 ```
 Benchmark                          Mode  Cnt        Score       Error  Units